oam-dev/rudr/docs/README.md

 Install the Rudr runtime and its dependencies.

 ## [Tutorial](./tutorials/deploy_and_update.md)
-Install, inspect, and update a Rudr application and its individual components.
+Deploy, inspect, and update a Rudr application and its individual components.

 ## Concepts